Json2003/trading-bot/INGESTION_AND_OPS.md

-# Ingestion & Ops — trading-bot
+# Ingestion & Ops — Splitstar Operations Console

-This README is a concise operations checklist and mapping for the repo's data ingestion pipelines.
+This README is a concise operations checklist and mapping for the Splitstar Operations Console data ingestion pipelines.
 It covers bootstrap commands to run on a VM, local re-activation steps, a map of ingestion scripts (inputs → outputs), common troubleshooting, and alternative exchanges for CCXT.

 ## VM bootstrap checklist (minimal)
 Run these steps on a VM (Ubuntu 22.04/24.04 recommended) to create a reproducible ingestion node.